 The takeaway here is that these companies are building products.
 They are internal products, but products nonetheless.
 Despite all the hype around smart homes or wearables, industrial applications for process optimization is the most significant area where IoT is making a difference today, and it can be an excellent opportunity for you to get started in the IoT world.

-Notice that the three types of companies I include in a Venn diagram above.
+Notice the three types of companies I include in the Venn diagram above.
 The reason is that there’s a lot of overlap between the three types.
 In the IoT world, many product companies offer services.
 Many professional services companies build internal products.
 And some industrial companies develop products for internal use and to sell to others.

 These blurry boundaries add complexity, but also provide an excellent opportunity for Product Managers to expand our horizons and learn the big picture of how complex product ecosystems work.

 4. Focus on a Specific Industry

 “IoT” is an umbrella term that encompasses everything from smart toasters to self-driving cars to smartwatches and everything in between.
 Given this lack of clarity, it’s easy to see why people are so confused about how to get started pursuing an IoT PM role.

 My recommendation is to focus on an industry in which you’ll be able to leverage your existing domain knowledge.
 This will make you more attractive to companies and will make it easier for you to start conversations with them.
 For reference, some of the industries in which IoT is having the most significant impact include (in no particular order):

 - Smart homes